liubinyi/red-black-tree-js/README.md

 more docs coming soon..

 * future work
-add update method
 Better print format
 clean up the api
 pass all linter
 and more ...